Sparse bounds for pseudo-multipliers associated to Grushin operators, I: Preliminaries and basic results

 \subsection{Weighted Plancherel estimates}

 Spectral multipliers corresponding to a self-adjoint positive definite operator (with appropriate heat kernel bounds) have a long history.
-In particular, we refer to \cite{DuongOuhabazSikoraWeightedPlancherel2002JFA} where the authors studied spectral multipliers on general homogeneous metric spaces.
+In particular, we refer to \cite{DuongOuhabazSikoraWeightedPlancherel2002JFA} where the authors studied spectral multipliers on general homogeneous type metric spaces.
 For our convenience, we simply recall it for Grushin operators $G_{\varkappa}$.
 Let $p_t$ (for $t>0$) denote the heat kernel associated with the operator $G_{\varkappa}$, that is, $p_t(x,y)$ is the integral kernel of the operator $e^{-tG_{\varkappa}}$.
-It is well known that $p_t$ satisfies the following Gaussian type bounds: there exist constants $b, C > 0$ such that
+It is well known (see, Corollary 6.6 of \cite{RobinsonSikoraDegenerateEllipticOperatorsGrushinTypeMathZ2008}) that $p_t$ satisfies the following Gaussian type bounds: there exist constants $b, C > 0$ such that

 It was shown in \cite{DuongOuhabazSikoraWeightedPlancherel2002JFA} that as a consequence of estimate \eqref{est:heat-kernel-pointwise-Grushin}, one has the following Plancherel estimates for kernels corresponding to symbols with compact support.
-Let $K_{m (G_{\varkappa})}$ denotes the integral kernel of the Grushin multiplier operator $m (G_{\varkappa})$.
-One has
+Let $K_{m (G_{\varkappa})}$ denotes the integral kernel of the Grushin multiplier operator $m (G_{\varkappa})$, then

 for every bounded Borel function $m$ supported on $[0, R^2]$ for any $R>0$.

 Building on estimate \eqref{est:UnweightedPlancherelGrushin}, weighted Plancherel estimates of the following type were established in \cite{DuongOuhabazSikoraWeightedPlancherel2002JFA}: \begin{lemma}[Lemma 4.3, \cite{DuongOuhabazSikoraWeightedPlancherel2002JFA}] For every $\mathfrak{r}, \epsilon >0$, we have